justeattakeaway/pie/packages/tools/pie-icons-configs/README.md

 The tests were added to ensure the utility functions behavior consistency.

-You can run the tests with `yarn test`.
+You can run the tests with `yarn test --filter=pie-icons-configs`.

 ## Contributing